Planning on spending a day exploring the King West neighbourhood in Toronto?

 Enjoy elevated Canadian cuisine and craft beer at Northern Maverick.

-They’re one of the best local breweries in Toronto, and they’ve got some incredible food as well.
+They’re one of the best local craft breweries in Toronto, and they’ve got some incredible food as well.

 Although they’re known for being a brewery, they’re actually one of my favourite restaurants in the city!